dkayaa/coolgame_99/README.md

 # coolgame_99
 Exploring Game Dev using C++ and SDL.
 Its a pretty basic game where players navigate a maze to find the exit, whilst avoiding enemies.

+This repo is a WIP, a personal project which I work on whenever I've nothing else on.

 ## Building
 The project uses a cmake file as well as SDL3 and SDL_image libraries.
 To build the project, first navigate to `CMakeLists.txt` and specify the absolute path to the SDL3 and SDL_image directories.